Ilkka

 Current Interests

-After being in the industry for over 22 years, I’ve turned towards softer values.
+After being in the industry for over 26 years, I’ve turned towards softer values.
 I’m trying to figure out what makes engineers tick and try to coach juniors so that they’d find the work more enjoyable.
 Increasing the amount of communication and feedback is also high on my list.

 On the technology front I’m always striving to make the development cycle as short as possible and enable experimenting for the developers.
 Currently I’m figuring out Kubernetes and Istio as the service mesh and combining things with proper DevOps practices.
+Also high on the list are different Cloud native solution like Serverless (mainly using Lambdas) and Fargate on AWS.